Page content

 Applicants can refer to our guidance for help on making an application.

-Applicants are advised to discuss their application with the supervisors noted within the project description prior to submission.
+Applicants may discuss their application with the supervisors noted within the project description prior to submission.

 Competition for funded entry is very high.
 It is important that all parts of the application process are completed in accordance with the instructions.